mbaumer/us_hep_funding/docs/_states/OK.md

 [Back to top](#top)
 ## OK-03 -- Rep. Frank D. Lucas (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OK-03)
 ### Committees
-Frank D. Lucas is the #1 Democrat on the House Committee on Science, Space, and Technology
+Frank D. Lucas is the #1 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```